ForgeRock/forgeops/samples/deployment/README.md

 ### Deployment Sizing

-- Under the `size` directory there are sub-directors which contain custom charts for deployments of two sizes.
+- Under the `size` directory there are subdirectories which contain custom charts for deployments of two sizes.
 The `s-cluster` is recommended for upto 1M users whereas the `m-cluster` is recommended for upto 10M users.

 > **Caution:** The sizing done in these samples is for guidance only and while it is a good starting point, you are requried to benchmark and size with your own data and use cases.